laibafurqan031/DSAI4201-Project/README.md

 | **Grok**     | Strong      | Weak–Partial    | Partial               | Weak        | Answers are correct but short, rule-based, and lack detail.                               |
 | **DeepSeek** | Strong      | Partial         | Partial–Strong        | Moderate    | Direct, logical, less polite; more consistent than Grok but less nuanced than GPT/Claude. |

-Observations
+Observations :

-Claude provides the most human-like reasoning across all 10 questions.
+-Claude provides the most human-like reasoning across all 10 questions.

-GPT is correct but often gives minimal justification.
+-GPT is correct but often gives minimal justification.

-Grok shows the least depth and consistency.
+-Grok shows the least depth and consistency.

-DeepSeek is direct and consistent but lacks social nuance.
+-DeepSeek is direct and consistent but lacks social nuance.

 Despite similar judgments, reasoning quality varies significantly.